priyank-patel-it/AndroidGoogleMapProject/README.md

 * Common Intents

 # Screens
-* Menu Fragment: The menu fragment allows users to switch between the Google Maps, Google Places, and Email screens.
+* **Menu Fragment**: The menu fragment allows users to switch between the Google Maps, Google Places, and Email screens.
-* Google Maps Screen: Users can view their current location on a Google Maps interface.
+* **Google Maps Screen**: Users can view their current location on a Google Maps interface.
 By tapping on the marker, users can see their address and current latitude/longitude.
-* Google Places Screen: Users can view a list of nearby places using Google Places API in Recycler View.
+* **Google Places Screen**: Users can view a list of nearby places using Google Places API in Recycler View.
-* Email Screen: Allows users to enter any email address and open an email intent pre-populated with the current location, including latitude, longitude, and address.
+* **Email Screen**: Allows users to enter any email address and open an email intent pre-populated with the current location, including latitude, longitude, and address.

 ## How to Run the App
 1. Clone the repository to your local machine.